royhobbstn/geojson-dijkstra/README.md

 The `options_object` for `graph.createFinder` includes the following **optional** properties:

-`heuristicFn`:  This activates A* mode, and will dramatically speed up routing.
+`heuristic`:  This activates A* mode, and will dramatically speed up routing.
 Without a heuristic function your path will be routed by a standard implementation of Dijkstra algorithm.

 Sending in a heuristic function that has not been properly considered can result in finding suboptimal paths, and a slower running time, so beware!